allegheny-college-cmpsc-406-spring-2024/environment-dashboard/README.md

 1. Run the dashboard.
   - In Terminal, `cd` into your assignment repo and then into `flask`.
 Run `python dashboard.py`.
 Then go to `https://localhost:8000` in your browser.
   - You will see that the dashboard is outputting data about the price of Bitcoin on a single gauge.
-Your job is now to update `flask/dashboard.py` and `flask/templates/index.html` so that instead it shows two gauges with barometric pressure and temperature.
+Your job is now to update `flask/dashboard.py` and `flask/templates/index.html` so that instead it shows two gauges with barometric pressure and temperature, as measured by your Pico.
   - To do this, reference the `paho-mqtt` documentation [here](https://pypi.org/project/paho-mqtt/).
-You will also need these two commands to connect to HiveMq with your credentials:
+You will also need these two commands to connect to HiveMQ with your credentials:
   ```
   mqttc.tls_set()  # <--- even without arguments
   mqttc.username_pw_set(username=user, password=pw)